-Storage: Disk space and Hard Drive Status
+Status: Disk space and Hard Drive Status

 Specific to the Bomgar B300 Appliance

 The B300 uses a Redundant Array of Independent Disks to back up your data.
 RAID 6 is used to allow the appliance to lose up to 2 of its 4 drives without any data loss.
 In the event of a failure, remove the corrupted drive and contact Bomgar for a return maintenance authorization and repair or replacement drive.
-When you replace the damaged drive, the appliance will automatically rebuild the RAID using the new drive.
+When you replace the damaged drive, the appliance automatically rebuilds the RAID using the new drive.
 You do not need to power off the appliance when replacing drives.

 Specific to the Bomgar B400 Appliance